HEPTACOM/heptaconnect-docs/docs/guides/integrator/patterns/http-handler-dump-with-xdebug-trigger.md

 This pattern shows how to:

-- Decorate the HttpHandleServiceInterface to conditionally set the dump request attribute
+- Replace the ServerRequestDumpCheckerInterface service to conditionally trigger dumps of HTTP requests
 - Identify whether Xdebug is used for debugging to set the dump request attribute accordingly

 ## Integration

-###### src/Core/XdebugDumpTriggeringHttpHandleService.php
+###### src/Core/XdebugWebHttpDumpChecker.php

 ```php
 <?php